 In severe cases, it can quickly cause collapse and loss of consciousness, long term damage and even death.
-The Gas Safe Register website can provide comprehensive advice on what to do if you suspect carbon monoxide poisoning.

 For you and your family's safety, it is advisable to fit a carbon monoxide alarm in each room in your home that has a gas appliance.

 The Gas Safe Register recommends the use of an audible carbon monoxide alarm rather than one that just changes colour when carbon monoxide is present.
 It is important that it will alert you straight away or wake you up if you are asleep.
 The alarm should be marked with British Standard EN 50291, and a British or European approval mark such as the Kitemark.